vldkhramtsov/deforestation-detection/README.md

 ## Credential setup

 This project needs several secure credentials, for peps.cnes.fr and sentinel-hub.
 For correct setup, you need to create peps_download_config.ini (it could be done by example peps_download_config.ini.example) and feel auth, password and sentinel_id parameters.

 ## Model Development Guide
 ### Data downloading

 1) Create an account on https://peps.cnes.fr/rocket/#/home

 2) Specify params in config file input/peps_download_config.ini : most valuable parameters are `start_date,end_date,tile`, which have to be set to exact values, and `latmin,latmax,lonmin,lonmax`, which could be specified approximately for a given tile.

-3) Download an image archive with `python peps_download.py`
+3) Download an image archive with `python peps_download.py`.

-4) Unzip the archive
+4) Unzip the archive.

 5) Merge bands with `python prepare_tif.py --data_folder … --save_path …` for a single image folder, or `./PREPARE_IMAGES.sh "data_folder" "save_path"` for the catalogue of images.

-6) Run `prepare_clouds.py` (by defaults, this script is executing with `./PREPARE_IMAGES.sh "data_folder" "save_path"` script)
+6) Run `prepare_clouds.py` (by defaults, this script is executing with `./PREPARE_IMAGES.sh "data_folder" "save_path"` script).
+This scripts works as for Level-C images (detection clouds with `sentinel-cloud-detector` API), as well as for Level-A images (coping and resampling available cloud map from image archive).

+The output of each script are `.tif` merged bands, `.png` image, each separately for each band, and `_clouds.tiff` images with clouds detections.

 Also, data could be downloaded manually from https://scihub.copernicus.eu/dhus/#/home: